-Members of the faculty and staff are selected for their professional qualifications and their willingness to work in a program that is both academic and military.
+Members of the staff and faculty are selected for their professional qualifications and their willingness to work in a program that is both academic and military.

 Every effort is made to instill integrity through an honor system and to develop individual responsibility.